lizzy596/Node_Server_Deconstructed/README.md

 **Authentication**: the process of verifying that you are who you claim to be (401 unauthorized )

+Authentication can be based on one or more of the following:

+Something the user knows (password, PIN, pattern, etc.)
+Something the user has (SIM card, one-time password generator, or hardware token) A biometric property of the user (fingerprint, retina, voice)

 **Authorization**: the process of determining to which resources you have access (403 forbidden)